Individual therapy with a NZ registered Occupational Therapist or Educational Psychologist

 Interactive in-home education session to help family groups understand the diagnosis or strategies to support a family member with Autism, anxiety, challenging behaviour or sensory processing difficulties.

-Interactive workshops for parent support groups on topics such as challenging behaviour, how to teach children about emotions, and the sensory world of Autism.
+Interactive workshops for parent support groups on topics such as challenging behaviour, how to coach children through emotions, and the sensory world of Autism.